Nicki Minaj Fires Back At Miley Cyrus & Everyone Had To Know This Was Coming

 “Perdue chickens can never talk shit about queens.
 She disrespected me in a magazine article for no reason.
 I had just seen her after she sucked Mike WiLL’s dick in the studio.
 Now you coming out with pink wigs, all you bitches wanna be Nicki,” Minaj said to her Queen Radio audience.

-The article in question refers to a 2015 New York Times interview where Cyrus offered her opinion of a string of Minaj’s tweets criticizing the VMAs for its overrepresentation of white female artists.
+The article in question refers to a 2015 New York Times interview where Cyrus offered her opinion of a string of Minaj’s tweets criticising the VMAs for its overrepresentation of white female artists.

 “You made it about you.
 Not to sound like a bitch, but that’s like, ‘Eh, I didn’t get my VMA,’” said Cyrus.